 Being able to adjust the speed of a song can be super handy for learning how to play a part – especially when you can SLOW DOWN the track.

-A fast song with many notes is pretty daunting at performance tempo.
-Here’s a free way to slow things down for study using Audacity.
+A fast song with many notes is pretty daunting to dissect at performance tempo.
+Here are a couple of free ways to slow things down for detailed study.

 (Instructions written in 2010.
 A newer version of Audacity might need a different slow down procedure.)